 The Baltic Sea holds some of the busiest shipping lanes in the world as well as some of the largest cities in Northern Europe.
 There is furthermore a large range of off-shore construction work and other human activities in this area (see e.g. Baltic SCOPE project).
 Increasing noise levels can be problematic to species relying on sound for most parts of their life cycle.
-Noise may disrupt behaviours, mask important signals and can reduce the hearing sensitivity either temporarily or permanently in an individual (Richardson et al., 1995; Southall et al., 2007).
+Noise may disrupt behaviours, mask important signals and/or reduce the hearing sensitivity either temporarily or permanently in an individual (Richardson et al., 1995; Southall et al., 2007).
 By causing disturbance to single individuals the effects of noise have the potential to decrease fitness which could lead to reduced recruitment to the next generation and thereby affect a population.
+There is increasing knowledge on noise impacts on individual fish and marine mammals (see Popper and Hawkins, 2012 2016), but to which extend this could affect an animal's fitness is still unknown, making it difficult to define the maximum level of underwater noise that is consistent with good environmental status at the population level.